Dr. Dude and His Excellent Ray

 Dr. Dude and His Excellent Ray is a pinball machine designed by Dennis Nordman and released in 1990 by Midway (under the Bally label).
 The theme of the game revolves around gaining coolness.

+Design

+Initially conceived before Elvira and the Party Monsters, the character name Dr. Dude was intended as a pun on Dr. Doom.

+The first part of the machine to be designed was the mixmaster where "kinetic energy of the ball is used to create new motion".

+The backglass art consists of comic book style panels with lenticular decals which shows both a nerd and a hip doctor.
+The artist was influenced by Mad magazine, and The Nutty Professor, with the storyline loosely based on The Nutty Professor from the perspective of a young person.
+In an early backglass sketch the game was called "Dr. Dude and His "Hip"notic Ray".

+George Petro and Ed Boon recorded the voices for the Gift of Gab rap.

 Gameplay

 The ultimate goal of the game is to become a cool Super Dude by visiting the kinetic clinic with the excellent ray as a treatment.
 To achieve this, the player has at first to collect the ingredients of ultimate hipness to increase the Dude-O-Meter: the Heart of Rock 'n' Roll, a Magnetic Personality, and the Gift of gab.

 Further gameplay features include the Excellent Ray to start multiball, Big Shot - a bully figure that insults the player, the Molecular Mixmaster - a spinning disc with a rubber post on it, surrounded by targets and a Gazillion point shot with scoring that potentially can reach multiple millions of points.

-Description

-Dr. Dude and His Excellent Ray has a colorful cartoon theme and features many playfield toys.
-The game has 1980's style music, a hidden playfield magnet and an alpha-numeric display.
-The game was one of the last machines in pinball mainstream with such a display made before switching to the newer dot-matrix score displays.
-The backbox of the machine includes a lenticular flip image of Ben A. Glich before and after coolness treatment.